• Skip to primary navigation

 How to prevent dry pork chops

 Worried your pork chops will turn out dry?
-This happens when pork chops are overcooked - plain and simple.
+This happens when pork chops are overcooked.

-To prevent this, you'll want to cook your pork chops for only a few minutes on each side.
+To prevent this, cook your pork chops for only a few minutes on each side.
 I used about ¾ inch thin pork chops for this recipe.
 Each side took about 4 minutes to cook.

 For 100% accuracy and no more overcooked meat (ever!), I highly recommend using a meat thermometer.
 I use my meat thermometer when cooking steaks, meatloaf, fried chicken, and more.